tnedr/note_interpreter/aihuman_journal/journal.md

 - Implemented a clarification loop in llm_agent.py: the agent can ask clarification questions up to a maximum number of rounds, collects user answers, and finalizes with placeholders if the maximum is reached, following the functional specification.
 - Updated the Classification YAML in the functional specification to include all entity_types and intents from the glossary for comprehensive metadata alignment.
 - Set temperature=0.0 for all real LLM tests and the agent to ensure deterministic output, and updated both the agent and test code to support this.
+- Changed DataEntry schema to match the system prompt and tool output (interpreted_text, entity_type, intent, clarity_score), updated all code and tests accordingly for consistency and correctness.